Attendees and apologies

 - Scotland needs to ensure that it maintains its reputation as high quality destination and ensuring protection for all parties is key to this; and

 - peer to peer accommodation/collaborative economy is an important part of the economy - it is here to stay and will continue to grow.
-However there needs to be means to take action on the small majority that cause issues through non-compliance of regulations and give due consideration to the impact on particular ‘hot spots’ of activity
+However there needs to be means to take action on the small minority that cause issues through non-compliance of regulations and give due consideration to the impact on particular ‘hot spots’ of activity

 The Chair thanked the stakeholders that joined the panel and for their contributions and asked them to excuse themselves so that the panel could discuss their findings.